Who are Bionic’s business energy suppliers?

 The type of deal will also depend upon the needs and circumstances of your business, so you might be offered one of the following tariffs:

-What is a good rate for business energy?
+What is a good rate for commercial energy?

 The current uncertainty and volatility in the energy market make it almost impossible to say what makes a good rate for business gas and electricity.
-And with no price cap on business energy, suppliers can charge commercial customers as much as they need to, to reflect the rise in wholesale prices.
+And with no price cap for businesses, suppliers can charge commercial customers as much as they need to, to reflect the rise in wholesale prices.

 Suppliers increased their out-of-contract rates (the rates you're switched to if you don't sign up for a new deal before your current one expires) by 100% between August 2021 and April 2022.